I love making herbal soap. Herbs add texture, scent, and benefits to your skin. You can use most herbs, but some are better than others.

 10 Best Herbs for Herbal Soap

-Hands down, lavender is just about the best soap making herb.
-It’s light and clean scent is popular for a reason and it provides a sense of comfort.
+Hands down, lavender is just about the best soap-making herb.
+The light and clean scent is popular for a reason, and it also provides a sense of comfort.
 It is antibacterial and can help to heal wounds.
 Lavender is also well known for its relaxing properties and uses as a natural sleep aid.
 Use it whole in your herbal soap for a gentle exfoliating property or powdered for even gentler action.
 (Find organic dried lavender flowers here.)

 Chamomile is soft and fragrant.
 It’s a gentle healing herb and is very soothing.
 It can also help to remove bacteria on the skin, although not as well as lavender.
 (Find organic dried chamomile flowers here.)

 Often called pot marigold, calendula is not in the marigold family, but is in the aster family.
 Calendula is very healing and can help to remove redness from the skin.
 Many herbs turn dark after a few weeks in the soap, but calendula herbal soap will hold its color very well for a long time.
 (Find organic dried calendula here.)